 Auction this Saturday -by Westlake Auctioneers

-Westlake Auctioneers will have an Auction this Saturday, May 13th, 2017 at 10:00 A.M.
-Bryce tells us this sale offers a nice line of equipment along with some very nice horse equipment.
-Will also have a trailer of household & kitchen items.
+Westlake Auctioneers will have an Auction this Saturday, May 20th, 2017 at 10:00 A.M.
+Bryce tells us Jim Jerrett is a collector of things, owns Elk Country Homes and is downsizing many years of accumulated items from his personal collection & business.
+Directions: Two Minutes from Lander, towards Hudson, between road for County Landfill and Rifle Range Road.

 Start the conversation, or Read more at County 10 News.